The Ultimate Glossary of Proofreading and Editing Terms

 Copy Editing

 Copy editing is a light edit, typically focusing on removing errors and inconsistencies.
-Copy editing is sometimes grouped together with line editing, but while the former focuses on spelling, grammar, and punctuation, the latter looks at style and phrasing.
+It’s sometimes grouped together with line editing, but while the former focuses on spelling, grammar, and punctuation, the latter looks at style and phrasing.

 Developmental Editing